pauljunsukhan/throatmicdata/DATASET_CARD.md

 - Limited to throat microphone recordings
 - May not generalize well to regular microphone input
-- Fixed recording duration of approximately 10 seconds per utterance
+- Optimized for 8-10 second utterances

 ## Additional Information

 ### Dataset Curators

-This dataset was curated by Paul Han and contributors.
+This dataset was curated by Paul Han

 ### Licensing Information